philippinespire/pire_ssl_data_processing/README.md

 In addition, we also noted that assembling contaminated data (i.e. files in the `fq_fp1_clmparray_fp2` dir)  produced better results for nDNA and decontaminated (i.e. files in the `fq_fp1_clmparray_fp2_fqscrn_repaired` dir) was better for mtDNA.

 Thus, use the contaminated files to run one assembly for each of your libraries independently and then one combining all.
-1. You need to be in Turing for this step.
-SPAdes requires high memory nodes (only avail in Turing)
+1. **You need to be in Turing for this step.** SPAdes requires high memory nodes (only avail in Turing)
-2. Get the genome size of your species, or Jellyfish estimate, in bp from the previous step.
-Jellyfish gives an min an max: I have been using the average of both of these (rounding to the nearest million)
+2. Get the genome size of your species, or Jellyfish estimate, in bp from the previous step

 We produced 3 libraries (from the same individual) for the last 5 spp with ssl data resulting in 3 sets of files.
 Sgr example:
 ```sh
 ls /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/spratelloides_gracilis/shotgun_raw_fq